benoitc/gunicorn/README.rst

 compatible with various web frameworks, simply implemented, light on server resource usage, and fairly speedy.

-It submits some basic metrics via statsd (udp/8125).

 Feel free to join us in `#gunicorn`_ on freenode_.

 .. image::